 Allowing your kids to have a camera or camcorder (consider disposables if you’re worried about accidents) will also help them pass the time and focus on what’s happening around them.

 Allow enough rest time – safaris involve very early wake-ups and long drives, which can result in grumpy children.
 Give them the option of downtime in between rides, and if they fall asleep in the vehicle let them doze a little.
 You can always wake them up when that pride of lions comes around.

 Most lodges offer two game drives per day, but it may be a good idea to keep it to 1 if you want to avoid both early mornings and late nights with young children.

 Try to keep noise levels low:

 To the best of your ability, try to keep kids as quiet as possible – animals will be startled by loud noises (not to mention it won’t please other guests either).
-This is where you have to take your child’s personality into consideration – if you know your child is prone to yelling or tantrums, reconsider taking them on safari until they are older – or take them to lodges with kids clubs where they will be catered for while you enjoy game drives with your fellow adults.
+So in choosing to take your children on safari, you have to consider your child’s personality – if you know your child is prone to yelling or tantrums, reconsider taking them on safari until they are older – or take them to lodges with kids clubs where they will be catered for while you enjoy game drives with your fellow adults.

 South African Immigration Law:

-If you’re intending to travel into or out of South Africa for a safari after June 1st, 2015, remember that a new law has come into effect regarding travel with children under the age of 18.
+If you intend to travel into or out of South Africa for a safari after June 1st, 2015, remember that a new law has come into effect regarding travel with children under the age of 18.
 All kids must have their unabridged (long-form) birth certificates along with their passports, so apply for this in good time if you do not already possess it.